OREL-group/orel-group.github.io/index.md

 ## Lab News
-- [06-10]() 2022 Annual International Conference on Brain-Inspired Cognitive Architectures for Artificial Intelligence for our paper "
+- [06-10]() 2022 Annual International Conference on Brain-Inspired Cognitive Architectures for Artificial Intelligence accepts our paper "Layers, Folds, and Semi-Neuronal Information Processing"
 - [06-03]() Bradly Alicea presents at GSoC Mentor Summit
 - [05-20]() Congratulations to Himanshu, Brian McCorkle, and S. Hussain for being a part of OREL's 2022 Google Summer of Code seeason (supported by the International Neuroinformatics Coordinating Facility).
 They will be mentored by Dr Bradly Alicea and Jesse Parent.
 - [04-23]() Multiple presentations at The International Conference on Embodied Intelligence 2022.